shao2005/PhoneBook-API/README.md

 ```
 will update the name of the user with ID 1 to be Moshe Cohen.

-If it works, this endpoint returns `204` status code with no content.

 ### 5. Delete contact
 To delete a contact you need to send a DELETE request that specifies the user ID you want to delete.